 - Pages may play the game away from their parent/guardian in the following situations (assuming they have permission from their parent/guardian):

 - When invited to accompany a Page Marshal or a Plot Member, we will always follow the Rule of Three in these circumstances.

 - When accompanied by a designated chaperone.
 These are pre-arranged people chosen by a parent/guardian who can act as short-term chaperones for their page.
 This allows trusted friends to take Pages on adventures without breaking the rules.
-Designated chaperones are named by the parent/guardian on the Alliance Denver – Page Pre-Approval and Policy Form.
+Designated chaperones are named by the parent/guardian.

-- Required: Basic Pages can only play while wearing an orange headband or large orange sash (like a pageant sash) that marks them as a Basic Page (Orange means “no combat”).
+- Required: Basic Pages can only play while wearing a Yellow wristband that marks them as a Basic Page (Yellow means “no combat”).
 ADL will supply this wristband to be returned at the end of the event.

 - Required: Basic Pages cannot carry melee weapons or weapon tags at any time.
 They may carry all other in-game items and can be searched as normal.

-- Required: Basic Pages cannot be involved in combat in any way, even on the sidelines (including repairing armor or healing the wounded back behind the front lines).
-They may engage in the game far from the battle (at least 50’), or after the battle has ended.
+- Required: Basic Pages cannot be involved in combat in any way, except for touch cast healing or repairing armor, 30 feet from combat.
 There are effects that might prevent a Basic Page from leaving a combat area when they would otherwise need to do so (e.g., unconsciousness, Pin, Web, Prison, etc.).
-If a Basic Page finds themselves in such a situation they will put their hand on their head and move themselves out of the way, keeping the effect once they find an appropriate location.
-The Basic Page may need to explain “I’m moving myself out of combat before resuming.” if other players are engaged with them.
+If a Basic Page finds themselves in such a situation they will put their hand on their head and move out of the way, keeping the effect once they find an appropriate location.
+The Basic Page may need to explain “I’m moving out of combat before resuming.” if other players are engaged with them.